 The BMD is as shown.
 The moment at A is now 9 kNm - the plastic moment capacity of the section - and so the cross section at A has fully yielded.
 Thus a plastic hinge has formed at A and so no extra moment can be taken at A, but A can rotate freely with constant moment of 9 kNm.
 Also, the moment at C has reached the yield moment.
-Note that the structure does not collapse since there are not sufficient hinges for it to be a mechanism yet.
+Note that the structure does not collapse since there are not sufficient hinges for it to be a mechanism yet: it now acts like a simply-supported beam with a pin at A (the plastic hinge) and B (the pin support).

 Since the moment at A has already reached the plastic moment of the section, no extra moment can be taken there and $M_A$ must remain 9 kNm whilst allowing rotation to freely occur.
 Therefore, all of the extra moment caused by the increase in load of 54-48=6 kN must be taken by the structure as if it were a simply-supported beam.
 That is, a beam free to rotate at both ends.
-The extra moment at C is thus $6 \cdot 1/4 = 1.5$ kNm bring the total moment at C to 9 kNm - the plastic moment capacity of the section.
+The extra moment at C is thus $PL/4=6\cdot1/4=1.5$ kNm bring the total moment at C to 9 kNm - the plastic moment capacity of the section.
 Therefore a plastic hinge forms at C and the structure is not capable of sustaining anymore load - becomes a mechanism - and so collapse ensues.